Tarpon Springs, Florida: History

-In 1947, a red tide algae bloom wiped out the sponge fields in the Gulf of Mexico, causing many of the sponge boats and divers to switch to shrimping for their livelihood, while others left the business.
+In 1947, a red tide algal bloom wiped out the sponge fields in the Gulf, causing many of the sponge boats and divers to switch to shrimping for their livelihood, while others left the business.
 Eventually, the sponges recovered, allowing for a smaller but consistent sponge industry today.
 In the 1980s, the sponge business experienced a boom due to a sponge disease that killed the Mediterranean sponges.
-Today there is still a small active sponge industry.

-In 2007 and 2008, the City of Tarpon Springs established Sister City relationships with Kalymnos, Halki, Symi, Hydra, and Larnaca, Cyprus, honoring the close historical link with these Greek-speaking islands.
+A small, active sponge industry still remains.